karimarttila/karimarttila.github.io/_posts/2018-11-13-go-good-productivity-with-bare-metal.md

 ### Code Format

 Go is an interesting language in that sense that formatting of the Go code is very opinionated.
 Very opinionated in that sense that the Go compiler even requests code to be in certain format or it doesn't compile the code even though the code would otherwise be syntactically right.
 Formatting the Go code is provided by the Go basic tools (see: [format](https://golang.org/pkg/go/format/)).
-You can run the **fmt** tool using command: "go fmt github.com/karimarttila/go/simpleserver/app/…".
+You can run the **fmt** tool using command: ```go fmt github.com/karimarttila/go/simpleserver/app/...```.

 ### Static Code Analysis

 Go provides a simple static code analysis tool in the standard Go toolbox: [**vet**](https://golang.org/cmd/vet/).

 I also found another interesting tool: [Staticcheck](https://staticcheck.io/docs/).
-Install the package and you can run various tools like staticcheck, gosimple and unused in one go for all Go code files: using command: "megacheck github.com/karimarttila/go/simpleserver/app/…"
+Install the package and you can run various tools like staticcheck, gosimple and unused in one go for all Go code files: using command: ```megacheck github.com/karimarttila/go/simpleserver/app/...```.

 Staticcheck open source version is free.
 If you find the tool useful you should consider buying the commercial version.